picselliahq/picsellia-training-engine/README.md

     source .venv/bin/activate
     ```

-5. **Increase HTTP Timeout:** To prevent timeouts during package installation, especially for larger packages like PyTorch, increase the HTTP timeout:
+5. **(Optional) Increase HTTP Timeout:** To prevent timeouts during package installation (step 6.), especially for larger packages like PyTorch, increase the HTTP timeout:

     ```bash
     export UV_HTTP_TIMEOUT=600
     ```

+## Using an Existing Model

+If you're working with an existing model that includes both `requirements.in` and `requirements.txt`, follow these steps:

-6. **Install dependencies:** Install the required dependencies from the requirements.txt file:
+1. **Install dependencies:** Install the required dependencies from the requirements.txt file:

     ```bash
     uv pip install -r requirements.txt
     ```

-7. **Managing dependency versions:** Whether you're setting up a new environment or updating an existing one with additional dependencies, the starting point always involves `requirements.in`.
-This file serves as the blueprint for specifying the version constraints for each package, which `uv` then uses to resolve and lock down dependencies in `requirements.txt`.
-This ensures your project's dependency management is both flexible and stable.
-Examples of how to specify dependencies in `requirements.in` include:
+### Optional Steps:

+- **Upgrade Dependencies:** To update dependencies based on requirements.in, recompile to generate an updated requirements.txt:

+    ```bash
+    uv pip compile requirements.in -o requirements.txt
+    ```

+- **Adding a New Package:** If you need to add a new package, insert it into requirements.in with version constraints, then recompile to update requirements.txt:

+    ```bash
+    echo "flask>=2.0.0, <3.0" >> requirements.in
+    uv pip compile requirements.in -o requirements.txt
+    ```

+## Creating a New Model

+When starting a new model, you'll need to create `requirements.in` and generate `requirements.txt` to manage dependencies.
+Follow these steps to set up your project:

+1. **Define Dependencies:** Create requirements.in with your model's dependencies.
+Ensure to specify versions that are tested and compatible with your model.

     - For a range of acceptable versions (e.g., Flask):
         ```bash
         flask>=2.0.0, <3.0